textpattern/textpattern-plugins-website/.github/ISSUE_TEMPLATE/report-a-website-issue.md

 ---
-name: Bug report
+name: plugins.Textpattern.com website issue
-about: Create a report to help us improve the Textpattern plugin website.
+about: Create a report to help us improve the Textpattern plugin website (not specifically related to a plugin listing).
 ---

 **Describe the bug**